-2.1 Enumeration of Basic Records

-2.1.1 Activity Fund Cash/Check Deposits
+- 2.1 Enumeration of Basic Records - 2.1.1 Activity Fund Cash/Check Deposits

 These deposits are the means to accurately record cash/checks received.
 The deposit should indicate the name of the activity account, the nature of the activity generating the deposit, i.e., concession stand, candy sales, fundraiser, etc. Only one activity account is allowed per deposit slip.
 Checks deposited to the activity accounts must be endorsed on the back of the check with "BISD Activity Fund", "Name of the Activity Fund" (Ex.
 FFA, BHS Sports, BMS Athletics etc.), "For Deposit only" and the account # 123828.
-Deposits are to be done in triplicate, the white and yellow copies are taken to the bank with the deposit and left, (white is the banks, pink and yellow are the schools) make a copy of the deposit for yourself and send the pink copy to the Business office as soon as the deposit was made and sends you one of the deposit slip with corrections if applicable.
+Deposits are to be done in triplicate, the white and yellow copies are taken to the bank with the deposit and left, (white is the banks, pink and yellow are the schools) make a copy of the deposit is made.
+Business office picks up the bags from the bank and verifies deposit was made and sends you one of the deposit slip with corrections if applicable.